 - Agents and owners are bound by strict privacy and confidentiality rules.

 - Agents are restricted from listing a DFV victim on tenancy databases.

 - DFV victims are permitted to arrange certain safety modifications to a rental property without seeking permission from the owner/agent.

-Many of these temporary provisions are up for review on April 3oth 2021, but it is our hope that they will become permanent legislation.
+These temporary provisions have been extended to September 3oth 2021, and it is our hope that they will become permanent legislation.

 Ending DFV and other abuse is a community responsibility.

 Let’s stand up and say ‘Not Now, Not Ever, Together.’